-Confidence and self-belief stem from positive thinking, talking to others, plenty of practise and in some cases, training.
-Although we aspire to have more of each, we often struggle to find them.
+Confidence and self-belief stem from positive thinking, positive friendships and relationships, plenty of practice and, in some cases, training.
+Although we aspire to have more of both confidence and self-belief, we often struggle to find or obtain these traits.

-Our confidence and the belief we have in ourselves can show in many ways - our behaviour, our mood and the way we carry ourselves.
-Individuals who lack self-belief and self-confidence will often find that certain areas of their lives will be affected.
-Relationships, career, lifestyle and state of mind can all take a hit unless some action is taken to improve these qualities.
+We demonstrate the confidence and belief we have in ourselves in a number of ways; our behaviour, our mood and even how we carry ourselves.
+It’s common for individuals who lack self-belief and self-confidence to find certain areas of their life affected.
+Relationships can break down, careers can stale, lifestyle can become unbalanced and a positive state of mind can be undermined unless some action is taken to improve these qualities.

 Do you lack confidence and self-belief?

-If you are lacking self-belief and confidence you may feel:
+If you’re lacking self-belief and confidence you may feel:

 - uneasy and shy